-The number one thing to remember about Instagram is that it's a social network, at least in part.
+The number one thing to remember about Instagram is that it's a social network.
 This means that you should only post photos and videos on it that you think would be appropriate in a general social setting, where they could be viewed by people you know as well as people you don't know.

 First of all, ask yourself: what is the context?
 Check any hashtags (words, shortforms, or phrases that start with the "#" sign) in the caption or comments, and look up their meanings if they aren't obvious to you.
 Also check previous comments that have been made about a photo, or even the profile of the person who posted the photo.
 The photo may be part of a series or trend, or otherwise have some sort of meaning that isn't readily apparent, which may not actually warrant a negative response.

 In summary, your best policy may be simply to view or comment on photos that you like, and ignore photos or comments that may set you off.
-As the saying goes, "If you don't have anything nice to say, then don't say anything."
+As the saying goes, "If you don't have anything nice to say, then don't say anything at all."

 In any of these cases, the best thing to do is block the person who is doing it, which prevents them from finding or contacting you on Instagram.
-See our How to Delete Followers on Instagram tutorial to learn how to block Instagram users.
+See our tutorial on how to delete Instagram followers to learn about how to block users.

-Also, if someone is threatening you or asking you for something really uncomfortable, you should probably also report the person to Instagram, or even local law enforcement.
-See our next tip for more about that.
+Also, if someone is threatening you or asking you for something that makes you feel uncomfortable, you should probably also report the person to customer support, or even local law enforcement (if the case is severe enough).
+See our next tip for more information about that.

 While it doesn't happen very often, there are certain instances where people use Instagram to do inappropriate things.
 These include impersonating other people, deliberately insulting and offending other people or groups, distributing pornography, or blackmailing people by threatening to release private information.

-If you spot anyone practicing these types of behaviour on Instagram -- or wind up a victim of one of these behaviours -- let Instagram know about it.
+If you spot anyone practicing these types of behaviour — or wind up a victim of one of these behaviours — let Instagram know about it.
 Also, if you feel directly threatened, you may want to contact your local law enforcement branch as well.

-See our How to Contact Instagram Customer Service tutorial to learn how to get in touch with Instagram if you need to report someone who is breaking the rules.
+See our tutorial on how to contact Instagram customer service to learn how to get in touch with Instagram if you need to report someone who is breaking the rules.